eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 -  A default (empty) constructor that recursively invokes the constructors of all fields
--  A copy-constructor that performs a deep-copy from the existing class
+-  A copy-constructor that performs a deep copy from the existing class
 -  A move-constructor that moves all arguments to its members

 The destructor recursively releases all fields.
 It also generates code for assignment operators that recursively construct all fields based on the parameter class (copy and move versions).
-The following code snippet is provided without warrenty: the internal format can change, but it API it provides to your application code is stable.
+The following code snippet is provided without warranty: the internal format can change, but the API it provides to your application code is stable.

 .. code-block:: C++